Sätergläntan Institute of Crafts is pleased to welcome students from abroad!

 Here you will find some basic information about the curriculum, the workshops, the boarding house, exams and certificates and more.

 We welcome students from all over the world.
-The teaching language is Swedish but it usually works well if you know some English.
-We encourage all foreign students to take the opportunity to try to learn Swedish while studying at Sätergläntan.
+The teaching language is Swedish but it usually works well if you know English.
+We encourage all foreign students to take the opportunity to try to learn as much Swedish as possible while studying at Sätergläntan.

 Residence permits and Visas

 As an EU/EEA citizen you have the right to work, study or live in Sweden without a residence permit.
 As a citizen of a country outside the EU/EEA you need a student visa/residence permit to be able to study in Sweden.
 Please read more and apply for the permit at the Swedish Migration Agency.